-Radiation Therapy With or Without Temozolomide in Treating Patients With Low-Grade Glioma
+Radiation Therapy with or without Temozolomide in Treating Patients with Low-Grade Glioma

 Basic Trial Information

-|Phase III||Biomarker/Laboratory analysis, Supportive care, Treatment||Active||18 and over||NCI, Other||CDR0000654697|
+|Phase III||Biomarker/Laboratory analysis, Supportive care, Treatment||18 and over||E3F05|

-ECOG-E3F05, E3F05, NCT00978458
+NCI-2011-01971, CDR0000654697, ECOG-E3F05, NCT00978458

-RATIONALE: Radiation therapy uses high-energy x-rays to kill tumor cells.
+This randomized phase III trial studies radiation therapy to see how well it works with or without temozolomide in treating patients with low-grade glioma.
+Radiation therapy uses high-energy x-rays to kill tumor cells.
 Specialized radiation therapy that delivers a high dose of radiation directly to the tumor may kill more tumor cells and cause less damage to normal tissue.
-Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-It is not yet known whether radiation therapy is more effective when given together with or without temozolomide in treating patients with low-grade glioma.
+Temozolomide is a drug used in chemotherapy that may work to stop the growth of tumor cells by killing the cells.
+It is not yet known whether radiation therapy is more effective with or without temozolomide in treating patients with low-grade glioma.

 Further Study Information

 I. To determine whether the addition of temozolomide to fractionated radiotherapy improves the progression-free survival (PFS) of patients requiring treatment for low-grade gliomas.